-Take this bloodborne pathogens training course if you are a tattoo artist who wants to work in Florida.
+Take this body art bloodborne pathogens training course if you are a tattoo artist who wants to work in Florida.
 This course is approved by the Florida Department of Health for tattoo artist licensure under Section 381.0775, F.S. and Chapter 64E-28, F.A.C.

 This bloodborne pathogens course is for tattoo artists, permanent cosmetics technicians, microblading technicians, and students/apprentices who practice tattooing as part of their training.